rkolbi/GuardianBridge/Docs/Guide to Deploying GuardianBridge.md

 The Admin Panel (`map.php`) is a comprehensive, web-based UI for managing and monitoring the system.

 * **Status Tab**: Your main dashboard for monitoring gateway health, service status, radio connection, and cron job status.
 It features a live map and node list that automatically refreshes every 5 seconds by fetching data from `api_get_nodes.php`.
 Nodes with an active SOS are highlighted with a distinct red icon on the map and in the node list.
 * **Chat Tab**: Provides a real-time interface for monitoring and participating in mesh conversations, polling `api_get_chat.php` for updates.
 It includes filters to selectively show or hide Direct Messages and system-generated server messages.
 Admins can click on any user's Node ID to open a dedicated DM chat window, allowing for private, real-time conversations.
+During an active SOS, the Live Node List transforms into an **Incident Command Dashboard**, grouping responders under the incident they've committed to and color-coding them by role.
 * **Actions Tab**: Allows manual tasks like forcing an immediate weather fetch, processing emails, or clearing the outgoing email queue.
-The "SOS Alert Log" displays a full history of all received alerts, and administrators can remotely clear an active SOS using the "Admin Clear SOS" button.
+It features an "SOS Alert Log" which displays a full history of all received alerts.
+Administrators can also remotely clear a user's active SOS alert using the "Admin Clear SOS" button, which sends a "STAND DOWN" message to all relevant responders.
+A new section allows for managing a **Blocked Email Senders** list to prevent spam.
 * **Broadcasts Tab**: A powerful interface for managing custom, automated messages, including recurring jobs (e.g., daily announcements) and one-time, date-based events.
 * **Users Tab**: Provides full control over subscribers, including editing names, full names, phone numbers, email, addresses, and notes.
+It includes fields for **Emergency Point of Contact** and a custom **SOS Notify List** (email, node ID, or username).
 You can toggle individual subscriptions (alerts, weather, forecast) and manage advanced permissions (email send/receive/broadcast, node tag send).
 You can also manage assigned tags and set a "blocked" status to ignore all commands from a specific user.
 The tab displays both the assigned role and the live reported role from the node's radio, highlighting any discrepancies.
 * **Settings Tab**: Allows for easy editing of the system's core `.env` configuration file for things like GPS coordinates, email credentials, and broadcast intervals. **A dispatcher restart is required for these changes to take effect**.
 * **Help/About Tab**: Contains system documentation and version information.